lillypad/fkks/README.md

 - Samples in the file `samples.zip` the password is `infected`.
 - Code for decoding the strings for the stage 2 loader are in the `src` directory
 - Slides are located in `docs/index.pdf`
+- __KPot V2.1 has been released so if you have samples of this share them with me so I can defeat it too!__

 # KPot v2.0 Encrypt/Decrypt Strings and C2 Exiltrated Data